bennesp/jwt-forward-auth/examples/kubernetes/README.md

-This examples takes for granted that you have:
+This example takes for granted that you have:
 - a traefik deployment
 - a dex deployment